IoT-Based Patient Monitoring Systems: An Overview

 graphic representing the IoT in healthcare graphic representing the IoT in healthcare

-From smart phones to smart homes, “smart” devices have become a staple of everyday life.
+From smartphones to smart homes, “smart” devices have become a staple of everyday life.

 The proliferation of “smart” devices and innovations in wireless technology have not escaped the healthcare industry.